tardis-dev/serum-vial/README.md

 - `asks` and `bids` arrays contain tuples where first item of a tuple is a price level and second one is a size of the resting orders at that price level

-- it can be pushed for an active connection as well when underlying server connection to RPC node has been restarted, in such scenario locally maintained order book should be re-initialized with new snapshot
+- it can be pushed for an active connection as well when underlying server connection to the RPC node has been restarted, in such scenario locally maintained order book should be re-initialized with a new snapshot

-- together with [`l2update`](#l2update) can be used to maintain local up-to-date full order book state
+- together with [`l2update`](#l2update) messages it can be used to maintain local up-to-date full order book state

 ```ts
 {